asyncapi/go-watermill-template/readme.md

 ### CLI

-As of this initial commit this template has been tested to generate an AMQP subscriber for the asyncapi.yaml file located in the `test` folder
+This template has been tested to generate an AMQP subscriber for [this asyncapi.yaml file](./test/asyncapi.yaml)

 #### Run the following command to generate a Go module